alexa-samples/skill-sample-nodejs-multi/instructions/create-the-backend-resources.md

 1. Login to the AWS Console for CloudFormation at [https://console.aws.amazon.com/cloudformation/home](https://console.aws.amazon.com/cloudformation/home) (then select the region that is most appropriate for your smart home locale of choice, eg. for North America choose *us-east-1*, for Europe and India choose *eu-west-1* and for Far East choose *us-west-1*).
 2. Click **Create stack** and select **With new resources (standard)**.
 3. Select **Template is ready** and **Upload a template file**.
-If you are attending a workshop in the US, choose the `workshop.multi.template.json` (US) or the `workshop.eu.multi.template.json` (EU) file from the */cloudformation* directory in your working directory.
-Otherwise select the `self.multi.template.json` (US) or the `self.eu.multi.template.json` (EU) file (the `workshop` templates will append the word "workshop" by default to a bunch of resources in the stack, you can change this in the stack parameters).
+If you are attending a workshop in the US, choose the `workshop.multi.template.json` (US) or, if you're in EU, select the `workshop.eu.multi.template.json` (EU) file from the */cloudformation* directory in your working directory.
+If you're doing this outside a workshop just select the `self.multi.template.json` (US) or the `self.eu.multi.template.json` (EU) file.
+The `workshop` templates will append the word "workshop" by default to a bunch of resources in the stack so they don't cause conflicts with your personal deployment of this project if available (in any case you can change this in the stack parameters).
 4. Click **Next**.
 5. For the **Stack name** on the *Stack Details* page, enter `skill-sample-nodejs-multi`.
 6. In the **AlexaSkillId** field of the *Parameters*, enter the Alexa Skill ID of the previously created skill stored in the **[Alexa Skill Application ID]** section of the `setup.txt` file.